valknw/AECreqtrack/README.md

 ## API

 The `useRequirements` hook exposes several helpers for manipulating the requirement list.
 It now also returns an `addRequirement` function, which is an alias for `createRequirement` and can be used in the same way to append a new requirement to the current project.
+It also includes an `exportStatusPDF` function to generate a summary PDF listing the status and comments of every requirement.